GeoWebCache/geowebcache/documentation/en/user/source/concepts/gridsets.rst

 Gridsets and Gridsubsets
 ========================

 **Gridsets** and **gridsubsets** refer to the spatial reference system of the layers served by GeoWebCache.
-By nature, GeoWebCache is agnostic to reference-systems.
-(See the section on :ref:`concepts.tiles` for more information.)
+By nature and as introduced in the :ref:`concepts.tiles`, GeoWebCache is agnostic to reference-systems.
 When GeoWebCache makes a request to a WMS, it uses the gridset and gridsubset information to convert its internal tile index to a spatial request that the WMS will understand.

-A **gridset** is a global definition (i.e. not layer-specific) that specifies:
+A **gridset** is a global definition (i.e. not layer-specific) specifying:

   * A spatial reference system (EPSG code)
-  * A bounding box describing an extent, typically the maximum extent for the above reference system
+  * A bounding box describing the extent, typically the maximum extent for the above reference system
   * One of either a list of scale denominators, resolutions, or zoom levels
-  * The tile dimensions in pixels (which will be constant for all zoom levels)
+  * The tile dimensions in pixels (constant for all zoom levels)
   * *(Optional)* Pixel size (to calculate scales).
 The default is 0.28mm/pixel, corresponding to 90.71428571428572 DPI.

-A **gridsubset** is a layer-specific definition that specifies:
+A **gridsubset** is a layer-specific definition specifying:

   * The gridset for the layer
   * *(Optional)* The bounding box for that layer (which must be a subset of the extent of the gridSet)